kensiprell/ktorio.github.io/clients/http-client/calls/requests.md

 }
 ```

-### Specifying custom headers
+### Specifying Custom Headers
 {: #custom-headers}

 When building requests with `HttpRequestBuilder`, you can set custom headers.
 There is a final property `val headers: HeadersBuilder` that inherits from `StringValuesBuilder`.
-You can add or remove headers using it, or with the `header` convenience methods.
+You can add or remove headers using it or with the `header` convenience methods.

 ```kotlin
 // this : HttpMessageBuilder